 Reunion Resort 3D Scanned in 8 Hours

-This week RIEGL held a 3-day Training Symposium at the Reunion Resort in Orlando, FL.
+In the Fall of 2019 RIEGL held a 3-day Training Symposium at the Reunion Resort in Orlando, FL.
 The terrestrial laser scanning segment of the symposium featured the RIEGL VZ-400i laser scanner, featuring automatic on-board registration.

 To demonstrate the capabilities of this scanner the team decided to see what they could do to capture the grounds of the Reunion Resort.
 In eight hours they performed 400 scans with the VZ-400i and registered them in the field.
 The following is a recap of the project.

 - Utilize IMU tracking to locate and scan in GNSS denied areas